jkitzes/datasci-lessons/lessons/jk-python/intro.md

 exercises, and (b) will be able to come back to these materials later to continue mastering the concepts.

-As an analogy for our overall strategy for teaching Python, picture becoming a scientific programmer as constructing a house.
-First you pour the foundation, then you frame the house with wood beams, then you put on a roof, seal it up, and furnish it (or something like that).
-We are hoping that many of you have arrived today with the foundation already poured - that is, you understand basically how to get some things done using small scripts or programs in some language.
-In these lessons, we will mostly focus on constructing the frame of the house together by putting in place the major structures and concepts that support all scientific programs.
-Once the workshop is over, you'll need to go out on your own and fill in this structure with drywall, insulation, and a couch.
-(We'll try to point out some useful fixtures that you might want to add to your house as we go along.)

 The Seven Core Concepts
 -----------------------